oddbird/sliiides/content/css-next/smashing.md

     }
   script: |
-    We're not sure if we can also support a `block-size` value here.
+    We're not sure if we can also support a `block-size` value.
-    That needs some more experimenting.
+    That would raise even more problems,
-    There are weird issues
-    with the way percentages work.
+    but we'll work on it.
+    Again, this works in the prototype
+    by side-stepping the issues.

 - css: |
     .sidebar, main, .grid-item {